The hemiparasite Pedicularis palustris: 'ecosystem engineer' for fen-meadow restoration

 Published source details

 Decleer K., Bonte D. & Van Diggelen R. (2013) The hemiparasite Pedicularis palustris: 'ecosystem engineer' for fen-meadow restoration.
-Journal for Nature Conservation, 21, 65-71
+Journal for Nature Conservation, 21, 65-71.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Introduce an organism to control problematic plants